naasking/PithyDOM/README.md

     $.byTag("button").raise(new MouseEvent('click'));

-If you want to support IE9 as well, use the DOM level 3 API with this convenience function, and this should work in all browsers:
+If you want to support IE9 as well, use the DOM level 3 API with this convenience function, and this should also work in all browsers:

     $.byTag("button").raise($.event('Event', 'click', true, true));